emlinhax/SAFE_CALL/README.md

 Creating a shadow-copy will prevent reversers from placing a breakpoint on the function you are trying to call and makes it hard to follow the program-flow.

+#### NOTE:
+This whole library can be merged into a single .cs file so it does not have to be an external dependency.
+Just add it to your project and you are good to go.